-Learn all about our marvellous mammals - look out for the secretive water voles and see how many cute Harvest mice you can count.
-Visit the Arctic Adventure experience and imagine life on the Arctic Tundra, where WWT studies wildlife including Bewick’s swans.
+Learn all about marvellous mammals - look out for a friendly otter or secretive water vole and see how many cute harvest mice you can count.
+Visit the Arctic Adventure experience and imagine life on the Arctic Tundra, where WWT studies wildlife including the Bewick’s swans.

 Visit Slimbridge’s website to pre-book your visit and for full details on seasonal activities and events: wwt.org.uk/slimbridge

 |65+, disabled, full-time student no gift aid||£12.72 per ticket|

 |65+, disabled, full-time student with gift aid||£14.00 per ticket|

 |Child (4-16 years) with gift aid||£9.50 per ticket|

 |Child (4-16 years) without gift aid||£8.63 per ticket|

 |Children (under 4 years)||Free|